ashaikh23/IMC-Prosperity-4/README.md

 > **Note:** 200,000+ XIRECs were required to advance to Round 3.
 > Round 3 was not a serious attempt: I had homework due, submitted random code, and did not participate in Manual trading.
+> Round 5 was not a serious attempt: Final projects were due so I submitted random attempts

 ---